casper-network/docs/source/docs/casper/users/delegate-ui.md

 <img class="align-center" src={useBaseUrl("/image/tutorials/staking/10.completed-delegation.png")} alt="Completed delegation" width="400"/>

-The delegation transaction initiates as soon as the corresponding deploy is signed.
+The delegation initiates as soon as the corresponding deploy is signed.
 You can review the details and status of the deploy by clicking the **Deploy Details** highlighted above.

 Remember to [Monitor your Stake](/staking/#monitoring-rewards).
 Staking rewards are delivered to your account's main purse after each era, which is currently set to 2 hours.
 Note that it may take up to 2 eras (4 hours) for the first reward to appear after delegation.
 The rewards are automatically added to your current stake on the corresponding validator.
 You may view them under the _Rewards_ tab on your account page on <https://cspr.live/>.